sophgo/libsophon/tpu-runtime/docs/reference/README.md

-This is the document repo of NNToolChain, which is used for deploying models on Sophon TPU (https://sophon.ai).
+This is the document repo of NNToolChain, which is used for deploying models on SOPHON deep-learning processors (https://sophon.ai).

 * Frontend parsers for Caffe/TensorFlow/MXNet/PyTorch
 * Graph optimization compiler and runtime